 3. My Time at Portia

-My Time at Portia is another incredible indie game like Slime Rancher.
-It’s a farming simulation and workshop management game where you’re tasked to restore your Pa’s old workshop to its glory days.
-It was released in January 2018 and is available on PC, Xbox, PlayStation, and the Nintendo Switch.
+My Time at Portia is another incredible indie game.
+It’s a farming simulation and workshop management game where you’re tasked with restoring your Pa’s old workshop to its glory days.

-Of course, the game is filled with growing crops, gathering resources, and taking care of farm animals.
+Of course, the game has you growing crops, gathering resources, and taking care of farm animals.
 But, it also has a ton of unique aspects like a semi-open-world map, various dungeons with enemies and bosses, and various social activities with the villagers.

-One of the most exciting aspects of My Time at Portia is venturing through the world and fighting off the different types of monsters you see.
+One of the most exciting aspects of My Time at Portia is venturing through the world and fighting off the different types of monsters.
 You can craft and use a variety of weapons, some even with special effects.

 As the game progresses, you’ll also get access to more missions and new machines to help expand your workshop.
 You’ll be battling against other NPCs to see who’s the best builder in town.